jes-sun/produce404/README.md

 ## How to use
-[Produce 404 can be found on Heroku.](https://produce404.herokuapp.com/)
+[Produce 404 can be found on Heroku.](https://produce404.herokuapp.com/) Please note that the website will take a short moment to load once opened.

 If you want to launch the app locally, follow these steps.